rajmiltonn/flask_app/README.md

 ### Prerequisites

 - Python 3.x installed on your machine.
-- MySQL database server installed locally.
+- MySQL database server installed locally..

 ### Steps to Set Up the Project